 The most obvious and blatant error committed willfully and openly by the Gomez revisers is that they capitalized (selectively) pronouns referring to the godhead!
 This is a behavior that only exists in modern perversions, such as the aforementioned NKJV.
 In their haste to bow to modern language, orthography, and grammatical rules, they followed the same course as the NKJV, while missing key pronouns that also refer to God (Genesis 49:10 being key among them).
 Not even the RV1960, littered with egregious textual errors, made this serious of a blunder, in overlooking a prophecy of Jesus Christ by forgetting to capitalize His pronoun.

 Matthew 1:23 in the Gomez Bible has the second person plural future tense “llamarás” (thou shalt call), which is a spurious reading found only in one manuscript that agrees with the Critical Text about 90% of the time.
 This reading also agrees with both the RV1909 and the RV1960, while disagreeing with both the King James (“they shall call”) and the RV1865 (“llamarán”).
 Of course this obvious textual error is based on modern textual criticism, and only a Critical Text “Bible” would contain such an error.
+Due to the general ignorance of Greek and Hebrew among the “editors” of Bro.
+Gomez’s revision, they were unable to catch errors like this, since they don’t have the education to understand the languages being translated.

 Another one of Bro.
 Gomez’s fanaticisms that has resulted in a doctrinal debacle of unimaginable proportions is his hatred for the biblical word “salud”.
 In modern usage, “salud” is generally understood as physical health, rescue, help, or deliverance, and since there are many places in the English Bible where the word “salvation” is translated as “salud” in the Spanish Bible, Bro.Gomez decided to “fix” it, as if the Holy Spirit of God is incapable of speaking Castilian.
 As a result of rejecting this biblical word (on which much information is available on the Valera1865 website), Bro.
 Gomez has introduced spurious and strange ideas in his revision.
 One such oddity is Paul’s desire to be “liberated” from prison (Philippians 1:19).
 Anyone who is a serious student of the scriptures knows that Paul never asked to be freed; he knew that his course was to stand before Caesar and give testimony of his Saviour, and to seek physical freedom from his chains would have been to disobey God’s plan for his life.
 “Salud” is an amazing biblical word that has a depth that Bro.
 Gomez and his entire entourage of Jehudis (Jeremiah 36:23) cannot grasp, so they decided to just remove it.
+Psalm 67:2 contains the phrase “saving health” referring to God’s salvation, which in the Spanish Bible (1865) is properly rendered as “salud” while the Gomez again butchers the wonderful cross-references by changing it to “salvación”.

 John 15:11 in the Gomez Bible demonstrates the lack of textual concern, biblical knowledge, and even basic understanding of the Greek language or body of manuscript evidence.
 Any first-year Greek student knows the word μένω, “abide, remain, live, dwell, continue, persist, wait for,” etc. (It’s a very complex word, to be sure.)
-However, since the RV1909 and the RV1960, the two texts with which Gomez’s revision most agree, are based on (or at minimum, heavily influenced by) the Critical Text which omits this word, the best he can come up with is the subjunctive form of the word “estar” which is the temporary, conditional form of “to be” in English.
+However, since the RV1909 and the RV1960, the two texts with which Gomez’s revision most agree, are based on (or at minimum, heavily influenced by) the Critical Text which changes this word to ῇ (subjunctive of “to be”), the best he can come up with is the subjunctive form of the word “estar” which is the temporary, conditional form of “to be” in English.
 So, instead of correctly saying that “joy might remain in you”, the RVG simply says “joy should be (temporary, conditional) in you”.
 Of course, God’s word in Spanish (the RV1865) has it right, saying “mi gozo permanezca en vosotros” without employing the temporary form of “to be” and thus jeopardizing the eternal peace that accompanies our salvation.

 Conclusion